jagpreet1058/Fabric-Softener/Readme.md

 Tools used: R studio, Excel 2013

-Skills: R, Statistics – Multinomial Logit & MA forecasting, Tableau.
+Skills: R, Statistics â€“ Multinomial Logit & MA forecasting, Tableau.

 Tasks Achieved:
-• Cleaning and preparing the data to run the model.
-Some dummy variables assigned.
-•	Build multinomial logistic model to perform brand analysis and to forecast customer preferences based on SKU
-•	Analyze customer loyalty and Sales dependency based on SKU attributes and price variables.
-•	Forecast Sales using moving average, interpret customer behavior and sales trend based on brands and SKU.
+â€¢ Cleaning and preparing the data to run the model.
+Some dummy variables assigned. â€¢	Build multinomial logistic model to perform brand analysis and to forecast customer preferences based on SKU â€¢	Analyze customer loyalty and Sales dependency based on SKU attributes and price variables. â€¢	Forecast Sales using moving average, interpret customer behavior and sales trend based on brands and SKU.